slaily/aiosqlitepool/README.md

 # aiosqlitepool

-aiosqlitepool is a connection pool for asyncio SQLite database applications.
-Instead of creating a new database connection for every operation, it maintains a pool of reusable connections that dramatically improve your application's performance and responsiveness.
+`aiosqlitepool` is a high-performance connection pool for asyncio SQLite applications.
+By managing a pool of reusable database connections, it eliminates connection overhead and delivers significant performance gains.

-**Important**: aiosqlitepool does not implement SQLite driver functionality.
-It's a complementary pooling layer built on top of existing asyncio SQLite libraries like [aiosqlite](https://github.com/omnilib/aiosqlite).
-You still need an underlying SQLite driver - aiosqlitepool just makes it faster by pooling connections.
+**Important**: `aiosqlitepool` is not a SQLite database driver.

-It works as a layer on top of any asyncio SQLite driver that implements a simple protocol.
-Currently tested with [aiosqlite](https://github.com/omnilib/aiosqlite), but designed to work with other compatible libraries.
+It's a performance-boosting layer that works *with* an asyncio driver like [aiosqlite](https://github.com/omnilib/aiosqlite), not as a replacement for it.

 ## Table of Contents